-The best sources of magnesium include:
+Food sources: The best sources of magnesium include:

 If you’re considering taking a vitamin or supplement to assist with weight loss, talk to your doctor.
 They can discuss each product’s potential benefits and risks.
-This is especially true for people who are pregnant, breast-feeding, or who have underlying medical conditions, such as high blood pressure, diabetes, or heart disease.

 Be sure to ask your doctor about possible interactions with any medications you might be taking.
 If you experience any side effects after taking a supplement, stop taking it and contact your doctor.